Sofa Size Guide: What Size Sofa should i buy?

 Inspiration Station - Living Room

-Yet aside from allowing space around your new sofa, there are a number of things to consider to make sure that the style and shape you choose fits in your home and through the front door and in your room of choice.
-This guide shows you how to measure your space, find a sofa that fits, and work out where to place it, so that you can find what sofa is right for you.
+Aside from allowing space around your new sofa, there are several things to consider that will ensure the style you choose fits through the front door and in your room of choice.
+This guide shows you how to measure up, find a sofa that fits, and work out where to place it in order to choose your perfect sofa.

 What are standard sofa sizes?